 - The company was profitable and growing, but it was losing market share since the competition was growing faster.

-- The owners had ignored one of the biggest trend in the business — sustainable gardens populated mostly with local, non-invasive species, and minimal use of pesticides and herbicides.
+- The owners had ignored one of the biggest trends in the business — sustainable gardens populated mostly with local, non-invasive species, and minimal use of pesticides and herbicides.

-- More than 50% of company revenue came from one large municipality.
+- More than 50% of company revenue came from one large customer.

 - Employee turnover at Garden Delights was significantly higher than the industry average.

 - Customer satisfaction had been decreasing for the past few years and showed no sign of turning around.